racheliee/skku-projects/xv6-public-pa2/README.md

 # Project 2: CPU Scheduling

+## Overview
+This project involves implementing the Completely Fair Scheduler (CFS) in the xv6 operating system.
+The CFS scheduler ensures that processes with higher priority receive more CPU time than those with lower priority.
+You will also modify the `ps` system call to display relevant scheduling information for each process.

 ## Grade
 full score (100/100)

 ## Objective
 - Linux CFS scheduler to ensure runtime increases in accordance with process priority
 - `ps` system call to output relevant scheduling information

 ## Tasks
 ### 1. Implement CFS on xv6

 - **Select process with minimum virtual runtime**: The process with the lowest virtual runtime is scheduled next.